Cycling UK's Cycling Statistics

 |Average trip length (miles)||7.8||4.7||6.5|

-A note on Scotland & Wales: comparable data is not available.
+A note on Wales: comparable data are not readily available.

 |Several times a week||1.2%||2.9%|